-Today, we bus 180 km east from Hanoi to the iconic World Heritage Site of Halong Bay, which translates to ‘where the dragon descends to the sea’.
-In Halong City we transfer onto a junk called ‘Dragon’s Pearl’; designed after traditional Chinese junks of old, and for the next few days we are staying in an infinitesimal room that seems more appropriate for a lawn gnome.
-However, we’ll make do with the spatial scarcity, as our intentions are to spend most of our time outside drinking in the breath-halting scenery of the bay.
+Today, we bus 180 km east from Hanoi to the iconic World Heritage Site of Halong Bay, translating to ‘where the dragon descends to the sea’.
+In Halong City we transfer onto a junk called ‘Dragon’s Pearl’, designed after traditional Chinese junks of old.
+For the next few days we’re staying in an infinitesimal room sized for a lawn gnome, but we’ll make do with the spatial scarcity since our intentions are to spend most of our time outside drinking in the breath-halting scenery of the bay.

-Sailing through the Gulf of Tonkin, we stop at Bo Hont, one of the 775 limestone islands in the area.
-A small launch transports us ashore to hike up to the grand Sung Sot cave system on the island that leaves us quite amazed by what can happen when you leave the water running for a few hundred years!
-Once back on the launch we cruise though another cave into the clear blue waters of a completely hidden and sealed lagoon.
+Sailing through the Gulf of Tonkin, we stop at Bo Hont, one of 775 limestone islands in the area.
+A small launch transports us ashore to hike up to the grand Sung Sot cave system that leaves us quite amazed by what can happen when you leave the water running for a few hundred years!
+Once back on the launch, we cruise though another cave into the clear blue waters of a completely hidden and sealed lagoon.

 With Dragon’s Pearl moored in a quiet bay for the night, we swap travel tales with table-mates over a five course dinner.
-During breakfast outside on the deck, we drink in the quintessentially Vietnamese scene of thousand year old limestone karsts knifing out of the water, while eagles float overhead like feathered kites before swooping down to kiss the sea in pursuit of a meal of their own.
+During breakfast outside on the deck we drink in the quintessential Vietnamese scene of thousand year old limestone karsts knifing out of the water, while eagles float overhead like feathered kites before swooping down to kiss the sea in pursuit of a meal.
 The morning is bliss.